 Super Mario Bros 3

 Our editor Mr. Wapojif has a long history with the Mario series.
 As a wee kid of around 5, sitting captivated by this bizarre thing, he found himself guiding Mario through incredibly imaginative levels with seemingly endless hidden items to find and areas to explore.

-Mario Bros Bros.
-2 built on the formula, but Super Mario Bros.
+Super Mario Bros Bros.
+2 built on the formula in a bizarre way, but Super Mario Bros.
 3 really did away with linear gameplay as it felt like you could do anything.
 The power!
 Even people who don’t play video games will no doubt know of the game.